-Janji Waterfall is a waterfall from the height of 30 meters (98 ft) at Bakkara Valley.
-It also has an unspoiled forest background, cold air temperature, and a lake view.
+Janji Waterfall is a 30-meter (98 ft) high stream of water at Bakkara Valley.
+The torrent has an unspoiled forest background, cold air temperature, and a lake view.
 It can also be used as a bath since the water depth on the pond is approximately one meter (3 ft).
 The waterfall is at Marbun Village, about 2 kilometers (1 mi) from Baktiraja Subdistrict, Humbahas.
 To see it on the map, click here.

 What to Expect

 The road to the location is relatively good.
-Nevertheless, you need to be careful because on the side of the road there are many trajectories.
-Narrow streets, curves and uneven road surface conditions are not unusual because the area is quite hilly.
-Available facilities include bathing places, toilets, booths, all of which are managed by the local community.
+Nevertheless, you need to be careful because, on the side of the road, there are many trajectories.
+Narrow streets, curves, and uneven road surface conditions are not unusual because the area is quite hilly.
+Available facilities include bathing places, toilets, and booths, all of which are managed by the local community.
 To reach the waterfall point from the road, visitors need to walk along the concrete path as far as approximately 50 meters (164 ft).

 Here are some tips for visiting Janji Waterfall:

 - Visit during the dry season: The dry season in North Sumatra is from June to September.
 It is best to visit Janji Waterfall during this time as the waterfall will be flowing more strongly and the water will be clearer.

 - Wear comfortable shoes: The paths leading to the waterfall can be slippery, so it is important to wear comfortable shoes.

 - Be careful when swimming: The water at the bottom of the waterfall can be deep, so it is important to be careful when swimming.